-During the restoration works of the main entrance gates and railings in 2009 the original plans for the gates were found in the Bassetlaw Museum archives by members of the Retford Civic Society.
+During the restoration works of the main entrance gates and railings in 2009, members of the Retford Civic Society found the original plans for the gates in the Bassetlaw Museum archives.

 It was discovered that prior to the park opening in 1938 two large lanterns were intended to be placed on the main gate pillars.
 Funds were not available for the two main lanterns on the gate pillars at the time and these were never produced.
 Only two smaller gas lit lanterns were installed on the corner stone pillars for the opening of the park.